sheryl-ai/NeurIPS17/README.md

 # NeurIPS17-Competition-Classifying-Genetic-Mutations

 Our solution is the Top-1 winner of the NeurIPS competition of [Classifying Clinically Actionable Genetic Mutations](https://www.mskcc.org/trending-topics/msk-advances-its-ai-machine-learning-nips-2017).
 For more details, please refer to [kaggle](https://www.kaggle.com/c/msk-redefining-cancer-treatment).
-This repository currently contains the [slides](https://github.com/sheryl-ai/NeurIPS17-Competition-Classifying-Genetic-Mutations/blob/master/NeurIPS%20workshop.pdf) we presented in NeurIPS 2017.
+This repository contains the [slides](https://github.com/sheryl-ai/NeurIPS17-Competition-Classifying-Genetic-Mutations/blob/master/NeurIPS%20workshop.pdf) we presented in NeurIPS 2017.

 Please send your email to Xi Zhang <sheryl.zhangxi@gmail.com> and Dandi Chen <dandichen.cs@gmail.com> with questions and comments associated with the code.